 The Laws of Minnesota 1991, Chapter 350, authorized the state to issue revenue bonds secured by the state's full faith and credit to finance the construction and equipping of an engine repair facility in Hibbing and an aircraft maintenance facility in Duluth.
-The state issued \$47,670,000 of these revenue bonds in May 1995 of which \$35,815,000 remains outstanding.
-The state's full faith and credit secures all of the outstanding bonds.
+The state issued \$47,670,000 of these revenue bonds in May 1995.
+All the outstanding bonds were redeemed on July 16, 2007, leaving a zero balance of bonds outstanding.